-Get a snapshot of the kaleidoscope of colour across the wooodland from the formal garden which looks down onto the woodland; most trees show their best colour in full sunlight, so those of the high canopy are most impressive.
+Immerse yourself in the tranquillity and beauty of a woodland walk, refreshing for body and soul.
+Get a snapshot of the kaleidoscope of colour across the woodland from the formal garden which looks down onto the woodland; most trees show their best autumn colour in full sunlight, so those of the high canopy are most impressive.

 Variety of trees